Selective machine learning of doubly robust functionals: Acknowledgements

-We thank James Robins, Andrea Rotnitzky, and Weijie Su for helpful discussions.
+We thank Rajarshi Mukherjee, James Robins, Andrea Rotnitzky, and Weijie Su for helpful discussions.
 We thank Karel Vermeulen and Stijn Vansteelandt for providing the dataset.
-This research is supported in part by U.S. National Institutes of Health grants.
+We thank the three reviewers, associate editor, and editor for many useful comments which led to an improved manuscript.
+Yifan Cui was supported in part by the National Natural Science Foundation of China.